nimzco/react-workshop/Workshop Contents/README.md

 ### Stateful Components

-This chapter introduces how to store a state inside a components.
-I discusses how data flows and how components communicate with each other.
+This chapter introduces how to store internal state within components.
+It discusses how data flows and how components communicate with each other.
 Finally, it explores component composition and how it help choose between props or state.

 ## Further Learning